Gnocchi with sage and tomato sauce

 How do you make this?

-Now you can either cook them or make them extra fancy by pushing/rolling each piece over a gnocchi board or a grater.
+Now you can either boil them or make them extra fancy by pushing/rolling each piece over a gnocchi board or a grater.
 (Are they still sticking too much?
 Then vigorously mix in a tablespoon of flour.)

 Heat some oil in a large bowl, add the sage and deglaze with tomato sauce.
 Once it boils, add the gnocchi, mix, and finish with cheese.
-I like to eat it with some spicy arugula! 😉 Also try it with butter and fried sage or with basil.
+I like to enjoy it with some spicy arugula! 😉 Also try it with butter and fried sage or with basil.

 Social